stevenaproctor/hmrc-screens/README.md

 ### 3. Update the index file

-Once you're done, don't forget to add a link to your exemplar from the 'index.html' file in the root of this repository (not the one in your numbered exemplar folder).
+Once you're done, don't forget to add a link to your service from the 'index.html' file in the root of this repository (not the one in your service folder).